Selling Your MSP: By the Numbers

 There is no shortage of potential buyers who do next-to-no due diligence before submitting an offer or LOI.
 The reason is that they don’t want to miss out on a deal and try to beat their competition to it with the idea that they will negotiate the deal down later if they miss something.

-The buyer then starts their due diligence only after giving getting the seller into a no shop or exclusivity period.
+The buyer then starts their due diligence only after getting the seller on a no-shop or exclusivity period.

 This creates a asymmetry, since the buyer can still find reasons not to go through with the deal they don’t like (e.g. not liking the exposure to a particular industry), but the seller is likely going through the process in good faith and ultimately wasting their time.